rukai/rukaidata/readme.md

 `cargo run --release -- -mpm3.6 -fmarth,pokezenigame -w`

 Using filters will save you generation time and disk space.

+## Webpage and gif generation

+By default rukaidata will generate no output, however you use the following flags to additively specify what to generate:

+*   `-w` Generate webpages
+*   `-g` Generate subaction gifs`

+e.g. To generate webpages and gifs for everything run this command:

+`cargo run --release -- -wg`

 ## `data` folder cleanup